BobJones13579/fantasy-dashboard/docs/2-Design/integrations.md

 # External Integrations

+## TLDR

+Comprehensive overview of all external integrations for the Fantasy Football Companion App, including APIs, services, and third-party dependencies for fantasy football data and strategic intelligence.

 ## Purpose

 This document outlines all external integrations for the Fantasy Football Companion App, including APIs, services, and third-party dependencies.